Anyone choosing to set up a business in the UK may choose between a broad range of business structures.

 The purpose of the strategic report is to inform members of the company and help them assess how the directors have performed their duty under Section 172 (duty to promote the success of the company).
 It must contain a fair review of the company's business and a description of the principal risks and uncertainties facing the company.
 It must also contain an analysis of the development and performance of the company's business during the financial year and the position of the company's business at the end of the year, consistent with the size and complexity of the business.
-Certain companies must also include information on their greenhouse gas emission and workforce gender diversity statistics.
+Certain companies must also include in the report a statement of how the directors applied the principles of Section 172 during the financial year, information on their greenhouse gas emissions and energy consumption, workforce gender diversity statistics, and board consideration of employee and supplier matters.
 The strategic report may also contain key performance indicators on various financial and non-financial matters.
 Following implementation of the EU Non-Financial Reporting Directive in the UK, "public interest entities" (that is, companies whose transferable securities are admitted to trading on an EU-regulated market, insurers and credit institutions) with more than 500 employees are required to include prescribed non-financial information in their strategic report.
 The required information includes disclosures in relation to anti-corruption and anti-bribery matters, environmental matters, employees, social matters and respect for human rights; a description of the company's policies in relation to the non-financial matters; and the principal risks relating to the non-financial matters arising in connection with the company's operations.

 The directors' report is now effectively a repository for a number of miscellaneous statutory disclosures, including in relation to the directors, company constitution, share capital and political donations.

-See 4.11 Disclosure of Payments to Directors/Officers for discussion of the contents requirements of the directors' remuneration report and see 6.2 Disclosure of Corporate Governance Arrangements for discussion of the contents requirements of the corporate governance statement.
+See 4.11 Disclosure of Payments to Directors/Officers for discussion of the content requirements of the directors' remuneration report and see 6.2 Disclosure of Corporate Governance Arrangements for discussion of the content requirements of the corporate governance statement.

 A company must also file certain information with the UK companies registry, Companies House, on an annual basis.
 This includes the annual report and accounts.
 The annual filing requirements also include a confirmation statement confirming information in respect of its shareholders, directors and persons who have significant control over the company.